bookstein/project_prototype/README.md

 A project for Hackbright Academy, Fall 2014.

-Using data from Twitter's Search and REST API, I classify any user's political activity with scikit-learn's Bernoulli Naive Bayesian classifer and visualize the politicalness of the top 50 friends (ranked by number of followers) with D3.
+Using data from Twitter's Search and REST API, as well as scikit-learn's Bernoulli Naive Bayes classifer, visualize the recent intensity of political activity within any Twitter user's friend group.
+An interactive bubble chart shows the user's 50 most influential friends, as measured by number of followers.

 ##Main stack/technology##